Trump declares DACA 'dead,' urges Congress to act on border

 “DACA is dead because the Democrats didn’t care or act, and now everyone wants to get onto the DACA bandwagon,” the Republican president said in a Twitter post.

+Democrats had offered at one point to fully fund the wall Trump wants along the U.S.-Mexican border, but rescinded the offer in January, accusing the president of reneging on elements of a tentative agreement.

+“He walked away - not Democrats,” Democratic Senator Dianne Feinstein wrote on Twitter.

-In another Twitter post, Trump wrote, “Congress must immediately pass Border Legislation, use Nuclear Option if necessary, to stop the massive inflow of Drugs and People ...
+“Congress must immediately pass Border Legislation, use Nuclear Option if necessary, to stop the massive inflow of Drugs and People ...
 Act now Congress, our country is being stolen!”
+Trump said in another Twitter post.

-Congress is in its second week of spring recess, , but taking a hard line on immigration appeals to Trump’s conservative base.
+Congress cannot pass any legislation immediately as lawmakers are on their second week of a spring recess, but taking a tough stance on immigration appeals to Trump’s conservative base.

 Senate Republican leaders have ignored previous calls from Trump advocating the so-called nuclear option, which would involve changing Senate rules so Republicans could more easily overcome Democratic opposition to legislation in a chamber they control with a thin majority of 51 out of 100 seats.

-Cindy Agustin, a 28-year-old DACA recipient and immigration activist whose family is from Mexico and who lives in Chicago, called Trump’s tweets about immigration and the border “ridiculous.”
+Cindy Agustin, 28, a DACA recipient and immigration activist in Chicago, said the impasse over the program was breeding fear and uncertainty.

-“More enforcement will not prevent people from coming to the United States escaping war, poverty from their home countries,” she said in a telephone interview.

-Trump on Monday also reiterated his call for Mexico to stop people from entering the United States, after saying on Sunday he would terminate a major trade accord with Mexico if it does not do more to secure its border with the United States.
+Trump also reiterated his call for Mexico to stop people from entering the United States, after saying on Sunday he would terminate a major trade accord with Mexico if it did not do more to secure its border with the United States.

-The United States is currently renegotiating the North American Free Trade Agreement (NAFTA) with Mexico and Canada.
+The United States is renegotiating the North American Free Trade Agreement with Mexico and Canada.

-Trump made building a wall along the southern U.S. border with Mexico - and making Mexico pay for it - one of his top campaign pledges when he ran for president in 2016.
+Trump made building a border wall - and making Mexico pay for it - one of his top campaign pledges when he ran for president in 2016.
 Mexico has refused to pay.

 In the past, Trump had said he was open to a deal with congressional Democrats in which they would support funding for the border wall in exchange for protection for the Dreamers.

-But on Sunday he indicated that time had passed, writing on Twitter: “‘Caravans’ coming.
+But on Sunday, he indicated that the time had passed, writing on Twitter: “‘Caravans’ coming.
 Republicans must go to Nuclear Option to pass tough laws NOW.
 NO MORE DACA DEAL!”

 The mention of a caravan apparently referred to a group of 1,500 men, women and children from Honduras, Guatemala and El Salvador who are traveling in a “refugee caravan” organized by the U.S.-based immigration advocacy group Pueblo sin Fronteras, whose Spanish name means People Without Borders.